peterzimon/docs-api/admin/index.md

     - "ghost api"
 ---

-Ghost allows full creation and management of content with the Admin API.
-Secure authentication is available either as a User with role-based permissions, or as an integration with a single standard set of permissions designed to support common workflows.
+It's possible to create and manage your content using the Ghost Admin API.
+Our content management interface, Ghost Admin, uses the Admin API - which means that everything Ghost Admin can do is also possible with the API, and a whole lot more!

-The API is RESTful, with predictable resource URLs and standard HTTP verbs, response codes and authentication used throughout.
-Requests and responses are JSON-encoded with consistent patterns & inline relations.
-Responses are customisable using powerful query parameters.
+Secure authentication is available either as a User with role-based permissions, or as an integration with a single standard set of permissions designed to support common publishing workflows.

-The Admin API is used by Ghost Admin, meaning that everything that Ghost Admin can do is possible with the API, and a whole lot more.
+The API is RESTful with predictable resource URLs, standard HTTP verbs, response codes and authentication used throughout.
+Requests and responses are JSON-encoded with consistent patterns and inline relations and responses are customisable using powerful query parameters.

 ## API Clients

 ### JavaScript Client Library

 We've developed an [API client for JavaScript](/api/javascript/#admin-api), that simplifies authenticating with the Admin API, and makes reading and writing data a breeze.
-The client is design for use with integrations and currently only supports token authentication and the endpoints available to integrations.
+The client is designed for use with integrations, supporting token authentication and the endpoints available to integrations.

 ## Structure